(CNN)Here's a look at the life of Bernard Madoff, serving 150 years in prison for running a multi-billion dollar Ponzi scheme.

 March 25, 2014 - Trustee Irving Picard announces plans to pay out an additional $349 million to Madoff's victims.
 Approximately $9.8 billion has been recovered so far.

-September 3, 2014 - Son Andrew, Madoff's last surviving child, dies of cancer, mantle cell lymphoma.
-He was 48.
+September 3, 2014 - Son Andrew, Madoff's last surviving child, dies of cancer at age 48.